How to Disable a Laptop’s Keyboard on Windows 10

 1. Disable the Laptop Keyboard Driver

-2. In the Device Manager, locate and double-click on the Keyboards section to expand it.
+2. In the Device Manager, find and double-click the Keyboards section to expand it.

-3. All of the keyboards connected to your computer at that moment in time will be listed under the Keyboards section.
-Locate the listing for the laptop’s built-in keyboard, and right-click on it.
+3. All keyboards connected to your computer will be listed under the Keyboards section.
+Locate and right-click the entry for the laptop’s built-in keyboard.

-4. In the resulting context menu, click on Disable.
+4. In the context menu that appears, click on Disable.

-5. Click on Yes in the resulting dialog box to confirm the action and disable the laptop’s built-in keyboard.
+5. Click on Yes in the dialog box to confirm and disable the laptop’s built-in keyboard.

-If you don’t see a Disable option in the resulting context menu, fear not – you will see an Uninstall option, and you can click on that to uninstall the drivers for the built-in keyboard instead of simply disabling it.
-Once you do so, you will see a dialog box asking you to confirm the action – click on OK to provide confirmation and uninstall the drivers for the built-in keyboard.
+If you do not see a Disable option in the resulting context menu, do not worry; you will see an Uninstall option, and you can click on that to uninstall the drivers for the built-in keyboard instead of simply disabling it.
+Once you do so, you will see a dialog box asking you to confirm the action—click on OK to provide confirmation and uninstall the drivers for the built-in keyboard.

-If you do uninstall the drivers for the laptop’s built-in keyboard instead of disabling it, be wary – Windows 10 might automatically update the drivers after detecting the keyboard.
-If that happens, you will have to make your way back to the Device Manager and uninstall the drivers for the laptop’s built-in keyboard once again.
+If you uninstall the drivers for the laptop’s built-in keyboard instead of disabling it, be cautious—Windows 10 might automatically update the drivers after detecting the keyboard.
+If that happens, you will have to navigate back to the Device Manager and uninstall the drivers for the laptop’s built-in keyboard once again.

 Opening Command Prompt as an administrator